 1. Parallel Sections (Traditional and Redesign) Run parallel sections of the course in traditional and redesigned formats and look at whether there are any differences in outcomes-a classic "quasi-experiment."
-2. Baseline Before (Traditional) and After (Redesign) Establish baseline information about student learning outcomes from an offering of the traditional format before the redesign begins and compare the outcomes achieved in a subsequent (after) offering of the course in its redesigned format.
-Note: The number of students assessed should include at least 100 from the traditional format and 100 from the redesigned format. • During the First Term of Full Implementation Because there will not be an opportunity to run parallel sections once the redesign reaches full implementation, use baseline data from (a) an offering of the traditional format before the redesign began, or (b) the parallel sections of the course offered in the traditional format during the pilot phase.
-The keys to validity in all cases are (a) to use the same measures and procedures to collect data in both kinds of sections and (b) to ensure as fully as possible that any differences in the student populations taking each section are minimized (or at least documented so that they can be taken into account).
-Q: What measures should you use?

-A: The degree to which students have actually mastered course content appropriately is, of course, the bottom line.
+2. Baseline "Before" (Traditional) and "After" (Redesign) Establish baseline information about student learning outcomes from an offering of the traditional format "before" the redesign begins and compare the outcomes achieved in a subsequent ("after") offering of the course in its redesigned format.
+B. Full Implementation Phase Since there will not be an opportunity to run parallel sections once the redesign reaches full implementation, use baseline data from a) an offering of the traditional format "before" the redesign began, or b) the parallel sections of the course offered in the traditional format during the pilot phase.
+The key to validity in all cases is a) to use the same measures and procedures to collect data in both kinds of sections and, b) to ensure as fully as possible that any differences in the student populations taking each section are minimized (or at least documented so that they can be taken into account.)
+II.
+Choose the measurement method The degree to which students have actually mastered course content appropriately is, of course, the bottom line.
 Therefore, some kind of credible assessment of student learning is critical to the redesign project.
-Following are descriptions of four measures that may be used.
+Four measures that may be used are described below.